 If you’ve ever been upgraded on a flight, you know how good it can feel to board the plane early.
 You don’t have to fight for overhead bin space for your carry-on and you have more time to relax before the flight.

-This benefit is common for co-branded airline credit cards but is also provided by some travel rewards cards.
-An added bonus offered by these same cards is that the cost of your checked baggage may also be covered.
+This benefit is common for co-branded airline credit cards but it is also provided by some travel rewards cards.
+An added bonus offered by these same cards: The cost of your checked baggage may also be covered.

 Airport lounge access

 Lounges can be great places to wait for your flight instead of crowding with others at the gate.
 Most lounges offer some complimentary snacks, drinks and Wi-Fi.
-Though, if you’re looking for something more luxurious, a higher-tier card like The Platinum Card® from American Express should be on your radar.
+Though, if you’re looking for something more luxurious, a higher-tier card like The Platinum Card from American Express should be on your radar.
 It offers access to American Express’ Centurion Clubs, some of which offer gourmet meals and spa services.